SERP API 16 min read

 This table illustrates cost differences based on publicly available data and SearchCans’ volume pricing, which starts at $0.56 per 1,000 credits on Ultimate plans, providing plans from $0.90/1K (Standard) to $0.56/1K (Ultimate).

 Scalability is another area where Third-Party APIs often outperform.
 Google’s API may have implicit rate limits, and while you can request higher quotas, they’re typically tied to strict usage policies.
 Dedicated SERP Scraper API providers are built specifically for scale.
 They manage massive proxy networks, distribute requests across numerous IPs, and employ sophisticated load balancing to handle millions of queries concurrently.
-Services like SearchCans, for example, offer up to 68 Parallel Lanes without hourly caps, allowing users to send requests at high velocity without hitting arbitrary throttling limits.
-This distinction means that if your project needs to fetch 500,000 search results per day, a SERP Scraper API is almost certainly the more practical and economical choice.
+Services like SearchCans, for example, offer plan-based Parallel Lanes without hourly caps, allowing users to send requests at high velocity without hitting arbitrary throttling limits.
+This distinction means that if your project needs to fetch the target daily query volume, a SERP Scraper API is almost certainly the more practical and economical choice.

 On an Ultimate plan, at $0.56 per 1,000 credits, a detailed SERP analysis of 100,000 keywords could cost approximately $56, which is a fraction of the cost compared to official Google solutions.